junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

         - Capitalize the first letter of every word in a sentence
         - Convert a sentence to camelCase

+- Day-07 Review + DSA Warm-up (very light)
+    - DSA Concepts (Basic only)
+    - What is an algorithm?
+    - What is time complexity?
+(Just read)
+    - Why arrays are important for DSA
+    - Practice 3 EASY problems:
+        - Two Sum (logic version, not optimized)
+        - Find index of target value
+        - Check if array contains duplicates

 ## Day-01
 - Function Declarations VS Expressions
     - Function Declaration: is when we declare a function with syntax: function getValue(){}.